beniyaakov/Hangman-game-miniProject/README.md

 - Show notification when select a letter twice
 - Show popup on win or lose
 - Play again button to reset game

+#this project part of 20 Web Projects With Vanilla JavaScript by Brad Traversy